fosskers/cargo-aur/README.md

 At this point, it is up to you to:

-1. Create an official `Release` on Github, attaching the original binary tarball that `cargo aur` produced.
+1. Create an official `Release` on Github/Gitlab, attaching the original binary tarball that `cargo aur` produced.
 2. Copy the PKGBUILD to a git repo that tracks releases of your package.
 3. Run `makepkg --printsrcinfo > .SRCINFO`.
 4. Commit both files and push to the AUR.